ironcamel/Dancer-Plugin-Stomp/README.md

 # About

-    A Dancer plugin for talking to STOMP message brokers.
+    A Dancer plugin for messaging using STOMP based message queues.

 # Installation